Virtual column

-In relational databases a virtual column is a table column whose value is automatically computed using other columns values, or another deterministic expression.
+In relational databases a virtual column is a table column whose value(s) is automatically computed using other columns values, or another deterministic expression.
 Virtual columns are defined of SQL:2003 as Generated Column, and are only implemented by some DBMSs, like MariaDB, SQL Server, Oracle, PostgreSQL, SQLite and Firebird (database server) (COMPUTED BY syntax).

 Implementation

 There are two types of virtual columns: